jkugs/khetai/ext/khetai/dev/sdl-ui/README.md

 A Khet game built with SDL3.
 Uses KhetAI for moves.
 Can be compiled for WebAssembly using Emscripten.

+### Note

+The laser animation runs in real time using 2D physics-based reflections and all of the pieces are drawn using `SDL_RenderGeometry` calls.
+This was mainly just to learn more about SDL and 2D rendering.

 ---

 ## Controls